alwell-kevin/github-repo-getter-cli/README.md

 # tarball-getter-cli
+> Download Enterprise Repository from GitHub

-> Command Line utility that GETs your Repo from your Org as a tarball through CLI
+> Command Line utility that automatically downloads a Repository @branch from your enterprise organization.

 ## USAGE

 **Installation**

-> Install
+> brew install github-repo-getter -g

+> Token should be personal access token.